The Don Quixote trail: following in the footsteps of one of the greatest novels of all time

 Day five takes us to Campo de Criptana (less than 10 kilometres away), which is also a "land of giants" because here you'll find its famous windmills, which apparently are the ones that truly inspired Cervantes when writing Don Quixote's adventures.
 There are guided tours all year round.
 You should recover your strength at lunch because afterwards we'll be off looking for love, and that's never an easy task!
 "Dulcinea del Toboso is the fairest woman in the world, and I the most unfortunate knight on earth; it is not fitting that this truth should suffer by my feebleness."
 This is how Don Quixote talks about his eternal love, the myth that he created: Dulcinea del Toboso.

-El Toboso really exists (20 minutes by car from Campo de Criptana) and you can even visit the Dulcinea House-Museum which recreates a typical 16th-century house from La Mancha.
+El Toboso really exists (20 minutes by car from Campo de Criptana) and you can even visit the Dulcinea House-Museum which recreates a typical 16th-century house of the region.
 Tradition has it that this house belonged to Ana Martínez Zarco de Morales ("Sweet Ana"), who inspired Cervantes to create Dulcinea.
-In Plaza Mayor you'll find a monument that El Toboso dedicated to Dulcinea and her lover.
-You can also discover the Cervantes Museum which has 200 editions of his work signed by international political and cultural figures.
+In Plaza Mayor you'll find a monument that El Toboso dedicated to Dulcinea and her admirer.
+You can also discover the Cervantes Museum which has numerous editions of his work in up to 70 different languages and many signed by international political and cultural figures.

 50 kilometres away we find Argamasilla de Alba, where Medrano's house is a must.
 That's because the Medrano Cave, where Cervantes was held prisoner, can be found here.
 Legend has it that he started to write the adventures of Don Quixote here.
 Can you imagine being in the famous village of La Mancha, the name that the narrator of Don Quixote had no desire to call to mind?
 There are many, however, who claim that this village in the book is in fact Villanueva de los Infantes.